General information for AccessNI employers

 AccessNI checks and an employer’s legal requirements

 An employer is responsible for knowing when basic, standard or enhanced checks are necessary for jobs or volunteer roles.
 An employer has legal obligations when they recruit.

 When asking job applicants about spent and unspent convictions, employers must keep to the law on rehabilitation of offenders.

 Checks on EU citizens

 AccessNI also checks criminal records of some EU citizens in their home countries.
 This happens when the applicant wants to work with children in Northern Ireland and is:

 An applicant needs to be checked against the list of people not allowed to work with children.

 AccessNI checks UK criminal records and asks for that applicant’s criminal record to be checked in their home country.
 If there is any additional information available, this will be disclosed in the AccessNI certificate.

 Most job applicants don’t need to declare a spent conviction to an employer.
-But some employers are exempt from this rule.
-They can ask job applicants or volunteers to apply for an AccessNI check which will reveal spent convictions.
+But some employers can ask ask job applicants or volunteers to apply for an AccessNI check which will reveal spent convictions.

 Employers and licensors can ask applicants exempted questions for specific roles.